bspfsystems/BasicMojangAPI/README.md

 # BasicMojangAPI

-_**IMPORTANT NOTE:** With Mojang's announcement that the username history API endpoint will be removed on September 13th, 2022, the UUID to Name History function of this library has been removed.
-It has been replaced with a simple UUID to (current) user name function._ [Mojang Announcement](https://help.minecraft.net/hc/en-us/articles/8969841895693-Username-History-API-Removal-FAQ-) / [Web Archive Link](https://web.archive.org/web/20220908152319/https://help.minecraft.net/hc/en-us/articles/8969841895693-Username-History-API-Removal-FAQ-)

-A simple Java library for translating player's UUIDs to their name history, and a name to the player's UUID by using the official Mojang API.
+A simple Java library for translating a player's UUID to their current name, and a name to the player's UUID by using the official Mojang API.
 The API is documented [here](https://wiki.vg/Mojang_API).
-Specifically, it allows translating a player's name to their UUID, and their UUID to their current username.
 No other functionality from the Mojang API is implemented in this project.<br />
 The specific implementations are as follows:
 - [Username to UUID](https://wiki.vg/Mojang_API#Username_to_UUID)
 - [Usernames to UUIDs](https://wiki.vg/Mojang_API#Usernames_to_UUIDs)